Compare Orders Guide

-What is the Aggregator?
+What is COMPARE ORDERS?

-The Aggregator is a tool that lets you:
+COMPARE ORDERS (formerly called Aggregator) is a tool that lets you:

-• Compare emissions data across different geographic areas
+• Compare emissions data across different geographic areas and years

 • View aggregated data in tables and charts